 The first step you need to take with email marketing is to build up your email subscriber list.
 After all, there’s no point in writing the world’s best email copy if you have no one to send it to!
 Perhaps the easiest way to start racking up emails on your subscriber list is to use an email list builder.
-Specifically, you can use a pop up on your site to encourage users to sign up.
+Specifically, you can use a pop-up on your site to encourage users to sign up.

-The pop up, however, needs to be professional-looking and captivating.
+The pop-up, however, needs to be professional-looking and captivating.
 If it’s not, you run the risk of turning customers off from your business.
-That’s why it’s so important to spend time crafting your pop up.
+That’s why it’s so important to spend time crafting your pop-up.
 It should have the right colors, fonts, and of course, messaging.
-It’s well worth dedicating your energy to, as the result of creating an effective pop up is more quality signups.
+It’s well worth dedicating your energy to, as the result of creating an effective pop-up is more quality signups.

 It’s every email marketer’s worst nightmare – finding out their carefully crafted email has ended up in the spam folders of countless customers.
-That’s why it’s essential that you implement certain measures to stop this happening in the first place.
+That’s why it’s essential that you implement certain measures to stop this from happening in the first place.

 Mailchimp gives some fantastic tips on avoiding spam filters like a pro.
 They recommend that you:

 - Don’t use purchased, rented, or scraped lists